dorianpula/ansible-nginx-uwsgi-supervisor/README.md

 - app_uwsgi_executable:
     - The method executed by UWSGI to create a WSGI running app.
 Usually a WSGI factory method or module in the app.
     - Default: app:make_wsgi_app()
+- app_uwsgi_envs:
+    - (Optional) A dictionary of environment variables to pass into an app.
+    - Default: empty dictionary

 ### General Web: